django-ftl/fluent-compiler/README.rst

 Status
 ------

+fluent-compiler is a complete and very mature implementation of all the Fluent spec up to version 1.0 (the latest at the time of writing).

+In terms of API of this package, we are not planning backwards incompatible changes to the publicly documented interfaces, and will provide deprecation warnings for any changes.

-We are not planning major backwards incompatible changes to the interface, but we're also not guaranteeing stability yet.
-Also, the nature of the library is such that we expect most users will want to create their own wrappers anyway, which you are encouraged to do, in order to be able to absorb any backwards incompatible changes easily.
+The nature of the library is such that we expect most users will want to create their own wrappers anyway, which you are encouraged to do, in order to be able to absorb any backwards incompatible changes easily.

 See the `issues list <https://github.com/django-ftl/fluent-compiler/issues>`_ for planned features, and `CONTRIBUTING.rst <CONTRIBUTING.rst>`_ for information